 Here are some credit cards which might take the sting out of paying your taxes with a credit card.

 Citi® Dividend Platinum Select® Visa® Card.
 This card offers offers the chance to earn 5% cash back every quarter in must-have categories.
-Right now, on purchases at Macy’s, drug stores, and fitness clubs from 1/1/14 – 3/31/14.
-It’s easy to enroll each quarter.
-Cardholders can also earn 1% cash back on all other purchases.
-You may earn a total of up to $300 per calendar year, excluding the $100 cash back with this offer.
+Right now, on purchases at The Home Depot®, home furnishing and home and garden stores from 4/1/14 through 6/30/14.
+Enrollment each quarter is quick and easy.
+Earn 1% cash back on all other purchases.
+The total cash back earned with the card is $300 per calendar year, excluding the $100 cash back with this offer.
 See Citi Dividend Card Reward Program Information.
 With this card, you can earn $100 cash back after $500 in purchases within the first 3 months of account opening.
 There is a 0% Intro APR on Purchases and Balance Transfers for 12 months.
 After that, the APR will be 12.99%-22.99% variable based on your creditworthiness* and there is no annual fee* for this card.
 Click Apply Now to see pricing details.